husniddin96/payment/README.md

 ## Following requests are implemented in this project

 !NOTE: Every request need to executed with Basic authorization.
 In our case phone:password is encrypted.
 Data exchange format is JSON.
+Here are sample requiests:

 'verify' request: